pyrat/exception_notification/README.md

 ### :ignore_exceptions

-*Array of strings, default: %w{ActiveRecord::RecordNotFound Mongoid::Errors::DocumentNotFound AbstractController::ActionNotFound ActionController::RoutingError ActionController::UnknownFormat}*
+*Array of strings, default: %w{ActiveRecord::RecordNotFound Mongoid::Errors::DocumentNotFound AbstractController::ActionNotFound ActionController::RoutingError ActionController::UnknownFormat ActionDispatch::Http::MimeNegotiation::InvalidType Rack::Utils::InvalidParameterError}*

 Ignore specified exception types.
 To achieve that, you should use the `:ignore_exceptions` option, like this: